Join us for an adventure in flavor!

 This easy Nasi Goreng Recipe for Indonesian fried rice is a great use for leftover rice, and is perfect for busy weeknights!

-1. Swap the protein: You can replace the chicken with any of your favorite proteins like beef or shrimp.
-Ground chicken or ground pork makes great Nasi Goreng too.
+1. Swap the protein: Sometimes, I replace the chicken with other proteins like beef or shrimp.
+Ground chicken or ground pork work great too.

-2. Add veggies: Sometimes we add in veggies like peas, carrots, or bell peppers.
+2. Add veggies: I often add veggies like peas, carrots, green beans, or bell peppers to give the dish more flavor and nutrition.

 3. Make it vegan: The dish can be made vegan by omitting the shrimp paste and using tofu or tempeh as protein, and using a vegan-friendly soy sauce.

-4. Kampung style: Also known as ‘village-style’ fried rice, this version uses more chili and less soy sauce, resulting in a spicier and less sweet dish than the standard Nasi Goreng.
+4. Kampung style: Also known as ‘village-style’ fried rice, this version uses more chili and less soy sauce, resulting in a spicier and less sweet dish.

 5. Nasi Goreng Pattaya: A popular variation in Malaysia, this involves wrapping the fried rice in a thin omelet and often topping it with a sweet and spicy chili sauce.